jwilber/Bob_Ross_Paintings/README.md

 # Bob_Ross_Paintings

-This repo stores data from [the paintings of Bob Ross](https://www.twoinchbrush.com/all-paintings) featured in the TB Show 'The Joy of Painting':
+This repo stores data from [the paintings of Bob Ross](https://www.twoinchbrush.com/all-paintings) featured in the TV Show 'The Joy of Painting':

 The following data is provided in this repo: